 Contact a foster care organization in your area for more information about becoming a foster parent in Boise:

 Additional information about foster care and foster-to-adopt placements in Idaho is available through the Idaho Department of Health and Welfare.

 Home Study Providers in Boise

 It is important to work with a legally qualified home study provider.
-To get started on your adoption or foster care home study, contact one of these area home study professionals:
+To get started on your adoption or foster care home study, contact the following area home study professional:

 Visit 1800HomeStudy.com to learn more about Idaho home study providers.